-The results summarized here must be considered as preliminary, since the sample selection, based simply on the public observations of groups clusters in the {\sl Chandra} archive, does not guarantee the control of possible bias. {\bf On the other hand, an unbiased sample of virialized halos can be obtained only combining observations of X-ray, SZ, optical and radio selected groups and clusters already available in the {\sl Chandra} archive.} Therefore, we plan to extend our analysis to the largest possible dataset, and eventually extract subsamples of targets with different selection function {\bf to quantify the effects of selection bias on our observables}.
-As a next step we will relax the constraints on the redshift range and on the minimum exposure time, and collect multiwavelength data to complement X-ray with measurements of the SMBH mass, mass of the host halo, presence of cavities, dynamical state of the halo, and spectral characterization of the cool core strength.
+The results summarized here must be considered as preliminary, since the sample selection, based simply on the public observations of groups clusters in the {\sl Chandra} archive, does not guarantee the control of possible bias. {\bf On the other hand, an unbiased sample of virialized halos can be obtained only by combining observations of X-ray, SZ, optical, and radio-selected groups and clusters already available in the {\sl Chandra} archive.} Therefore, we plan to extend our analysis to the largest possible dataset, and eventually extract subsamples of targets with different selection function {\bf to quantify the effects of selection bias on our observables}.
+As a next step, we will relax the constraints on the redshift range and on the minimum exposure time, and collect multiwavelength data to complement X-ray with measurements of the SMBH mass, mass of the host halo, presence of cavities, dynamical state of the halo, and spectral characterization of the cool-core strength.
 Our final goal is to investigate the origin of the feeding gas and the accretion regime in BCGs at different cosmic epochs as a function of the environment.

 \acknowledgments We thank Marco Chiaberge for useful discussions.
-P.T. is supported by the Recruitment Program of High-end Foreign Experts and he gratefully acknowledges hospitality of Beijing Normal University.
+P.T. is supported by the Recruitment Program of High-end Foreign Experts, and he gratefully acknowledges the hospitality of Beijing Normal University.
+H.Y. is supported by the National Natural Science Foundation of China under Grants Nos.
+11403002 and the Fundamental Research Funds for the Central Universities.
 E.L. is supported by a European Union COFUND/Durham Junior Research Fellowship (under EU grant agreement number 609412).
-M.G. is supported by NASA through Einstein Postdoctoral Fellowship Award Number PF5-160137 issued by the Chandra X-ray Observatory Center, which is operated by the SAO for and on behalf of NASA under contract NAS8-03060.
+M.G. is supported by NASA through Einstein Postdoctoral Fellowship Award Number PF5-160137 issued by the {\sl Chandra X-ray Observatory} Center, which is operated by the SAO for and on behalf of NASA under contract NAS8-03060.
 Support for this work was also provided by Chandra grant GO7-18121X.
 E.N. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 664931.

 [1]{}